 30.8 million foreigners visited the UK as a whole in the same year, an increase of 3.3%, which has been dubbed the Honeymoon effect: despite the wedding being long over, people have wanted to visit the places William and Kate did, such as Westminster Abbey.

-But it does seem clear that the Royal connection to a place, generates untold riches.
+But it does seem clear that the royal connection to a place generates interest that translates into cash.
 A survey conducted in 2010 by Visit Britain found that the top three activities chosen by foreign visitors all involved castles and palaces.
 32% wanted to see inside Buckingham Palace, and the other two options involved castles in Wales and Scotland.
-Arguably, most of the castles and all of the palaces in the UK have a Royal connection, making this the money-spinner.
+Arguably, most of the castles and all of the palaces in the UK have a royal connection, making this the money-spinner.

 Similarly, The Goring Hotel in Belgravia is where Kate Middleton spent the night before her wedding, before becoming The Duchess of Cambridge.
-In 2011, the hotel saw a 15.4% rise in sales, and in 2013, finally made a profit of £1.12 million, having lost £1.29 million in 2012.
+In 2011, the hotel saw a 15.4% rise in sales, and in 2013, finally made a profit of £1.12 million.
+Fantastic – especially since the hotel lost £1.29 million in 2012.

 Is the Monarchy good value?
 Of course it is!

 All figures are correct, and reflect the exchange rate, at the time of publication.

 Article heavily amended in May 2021.